SynthmindsLLC/SynthBrain/01 - 🎥 Commercial Hub/Content Capture/📖 Joe's Readwise/Articles/Maps of Content Effortless Organization for Notes.md

   parent:: [[Fleeting MOC]] ([View Highlight](https://read.readwise.io/read/01hkk501sp0zjrbf48tf2qreja))
 - Then in my Fleeting MOC I can check the backlinks pane and it will instantly show me the notes that I haven’t organized.
 Once I organize a note, I change the MOC to something more appropriate. ([View Highlight](https://read.readwise.io/read/01hkk50bf1s334rpd8fkparq0g))
 - this allows me to *reduce friction* and make it as effortless as possible to add new notes.
 The simpler you can make your note creation process the better. ([View Highlight](https://read.readwise.io/read/01hkk50gy42018j30xgqz2xdsa))
-- MOCs were [pioneered by Nick Milo](https://www.youtube.com/watch?v=WUq8Pun28FI) on his excellent *Linking Your Thinking* YouTube channel.
-If you want to dive deeper into MOCs, that’s the first place I would go. ([View Highlight](https://read.readwise.io/read/01hkk50qezm4xcsywnww4pa4sf))
-- Folders are binary.
-A note is either in *this* folder or *that* folder.
-A note can’t be in two folders at once, nor can you add headers or other structure to folders.
-Folders lack flexibility. ([View Highlight](https://read.readwise.io/read/01hkk512vjx3s0gd5nageh8e8g))
 - MOCs by contrast are infinitely flexible.
 You can add one note to multiple maps, or to none of your maps.
 You can convert any note *into* a map.
 You can link maps together, or embed maps.
 You can even make a map with the new canvas plugin. ([View Highlight](https://read.readwise.io/read/01hkk51dse3vg7p5z46380q62v))
 - The problem with tags is that they generally require *institutional knowledge*.
 For tags to work, you have to have a system, and know exactly how the system works. ([View Highlight](https://read.readwise.io/read/01hkk51zgz6nap7rzw1pvmqnva))
 - MOCs don’t have these challenges.
 MOCs are infinitely flexible, they encourage good repetition, and they don’t require institutional knowledge.
 With folders and tags you might need a note *explaining* your file structure to a new initiate (or a future version of you).
 With MOCs, the links speak for themselves. ([View Highlight](https://read.readwise.io/read/01hkk52h0ga49zkt2fpw0zp39p))